lrama1/ai-vs-ai/README.md

 sending the response from one AI as the input to the other, and vice versa.
 This continues until a predefined number of messages have been exchanged.

-**NOTE**: The current code debates on the topic of using renewable energy vs coal-based energy.
+**NOTE**: The current code has 2 AIs assuming the persona of Kamala Harris and Donald Trump.
-If you want to modify the topic, modify the values of the following variables:
+If you want to modify the topic and personas, modify the values of the following variables:
 - initialMessage1
 - initialMessage2